rism-digital/kapellmeisterbuch/README.md

 Backend application is a simple NodeJS app which serve API endpoints to retreive dataset.

 #### Installation
-You have to init the server providing those commands:
+You have to init the server installing the node modules from the `/json-adapter` path:

 ```bash
 cd json-adapter